AbstractSDK/dca-module-workshop/README.md

 ## Quest 2: Abstract SDK composable APIs

-The [`abstract-sdk`]() allows developers to create APIs for their modules.
-These APIs allow users of that module to interact with it in an intuitive way.
-In this quest we'll be using the Dex and CronCat APIs to perform token swaps and schedule recurring transactions.
+The [`abstract-sdk`](https://docs.abstract.money/4_get_started/4_sdk.html) allows developers to create APIs for their modules.
+These APIs allow users (contracts) of that module to interact with it in an intuitive way.
+In this quest we'll be using the Dex and CronCat APIs to set up token swaps and schedule recurring transactions.

+## Quest 3: Module Message Types

+Abstract applications have some base functionality that is shared across all applications.
+This includes the ability to set the `admin` of the application, and the ability to transfer ownership of the application.
+In this quest we'll see how that effects the entry point messages that the application exposes, which is important to know for interacting with the application.

+## Quest 4: Testing the DCA App

+Testing is an important part of building applications.
+In this quest we'll be writing tests for the DCA application to make sure that it works as expected.

+> Testing abstract modules is made easy through the use of [`cw-orchestrator`](https://github.com/AbstractSDK/cw-orchestrator), our flagship dev-tooling product.

+## Quest 5: Deploying the DCA App. (bonus)